core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.
 The NoSec mode does not require and does not make use of a security group (see {{sec-groupnaming-sec}}).

-A CoAP server MUST NOT be accessible in NoSec mode through the public Internet.
+A CoAP server MUST NOT be accessible for group communication in NoSec mode through the public Internet.

 # Secured Group Communication using Group OSCORE # {#chap-oscore}